 Science route - You will choose THREE subjects to study throughout the year from the following: Biology*, Chemistry*, Mathematics*, Psychology.

-*If you wish to study Biology, Chemistry and/or Mathematics, you need to have GCSE grade C/4 minimum.
+*If you wish to study Biology or Chemistry you need to have GCSE Science grade C/4 minimum.
+If you wish to study Mathematics, you will need a GCSE Maths grade B/6 minimum.

 In each of these level 3 subjects, you will take take several modules over the year providing you with a total of 60 credits at Level 3; you can expect to study: